Should I Go To The ER For A Tattoo Infection?

 Signs of a tattoo infection can include excessive redness and swelling, pain, heat, pus, and a spreading red rash.
 If you experience any of these symptoms, it’s important to stop using any creams or ointments you may have been using, and to clean the tattoo with soap and water.

+Signs of a tattoo infection can include redness, swelling, warmth, pain, pus or discharge, and fever.
 If you have a fever, chills, or any other symptoms that suggest a more serious infection, it’s important to seek medical attention right away.
 An infected tattoo can quickly become serious if left untreated, so prompt treatment is essential to prevent complications.

 In conclusion, if you suspect that your tattoo has become infected, it’s important to seek medical attention.
 If the infection is severe or spreading quickly, an emergency room visit may be necessary.
 Proper aftercare and prompt treatment can help prevent complications and ensure a successful and trouble-free healing experience.